Updated: 4 days ago

 On the left, there are three very large oak barrels on their sides.
 These are full of the local wine, not quite but almost Golden Medias, the wine that produces "a queer sting on the tongue," according to Jonathan Harker, the young West Country solicitor who travelled to Transylvania to visit you know who.
 Curiously enough, the bung holes in Tanti Ana's barrels are loosely stopped with fat bulbs of garlic.

 Then there are the hundreds of glass jars, the largest filled with pickled cucumbers and other vegetables, and the smallest filled with pickled tarragon, walnuts and lots of soft fruit jams.
 Beside these treasures are about a dozen bottles of plum brandy.
 On the right, Tanti Ana has laid out three sections with low planks on the ground.
 In the first, below the small window that is now blocked up with bricks for the winter, there are the largest and finest potatoes.
-In the second, the smaller and spade-damaged potatoes, which are for the family's three very fat sows.
+In the second, the smaller and spade-damaged potatoes, which are for her pigs.
 In the third, there is a great pile of onions.

 Everything in Tanti Ana's cellar is from her garden or from the family's land around the village, about two hectares in all.
 It is farmed by hand and brought in by Lucia, the family horse, in their open sided, plank cart, with rubber car tires.